gaurav-arun/linux_server_configuration/README.md

 ```
 Firstly, we deny all incoming connection and allow all outgoing connections.
 We block `port 22` for default ssh connection and configure `port 2200` to allow tcp traffic.
 Since we have already configured ssh to use port 2200, all ssh connection will happen on this port going forward.
 We allow http traffic on default `port 80` and udp traffic on `port 123` for ntp.

-Finally, we put all this ufw configuration in effect by enable ufw.
+Finally, we put all this ufw configuration in effect by enabling ufw.

 Run `sudo ufw status` to verify.
 It is configured for both IPv4 and IPv6.
 ```
 To                         Action      From